dl-solarity/hardhat-gobind/README.md

 ## Usage

-The plugin works out of the box: `npx hardhat gobind` will compile and generate bindings for all contracts into the default folder.
+The plugin works out of the box: `npx hardhat gobind` will compile and generate bindings for all the contracts used in the project into the default folder.

 To generate the most recent bindings, clean old artifacts with `npx hardhat clean` beforehand.

 ### Configuration